Goat Milk is King

 This entry is dedicated to my cousins Dina and Yasmin (aka Rita), my Aunt Kiki and the rest of the family who showed me such an amazing time while I was visiting the Middle East, shukran jazeelan!!

-While traveling in the Middle East, I enjoyed strolling down the different markets (souks) and admiring how store owners were true artisans of their culinary crafts.
+While I was travelled in the Middle East, I enjoyed strolling through the different outdoor markets (souks) and admiring how store owners were true artisans of their culinary crafts.
 It was just as I remembered it in Aladdin, only it was real and even more chaotic.
-Markets were divided into categories such as meats, spices, nuts, dairy and so forth, creating perfect competition ideal for bargaining.
+Markets were divided into categories such as meats, spices, nuts, dairy and so forth, creating the perfect competition necessary for bargaining.

 Every morning my aunt and I enjoyed a variety of mezze while watching her favorite news anchor read the daily horoscope.
-Then a few of her neighbors would stop by for a mini gossip session over a cup of Turkish coffee and take turns reading each others futures printed in their coffee cups; a pastime that is extremely popular among women in the Middle East.
+A few of the neighbors would stop by for Turkish coffee, served with a side of gossip, and they took turns reading each others coffee cups.
+This is a popular pastime among women in the Middle East.

-Aside from all the amazing memories I made while traveling, I also made sure to inquire about every single recipe I was curious about.
-Labne certainly made the cut and was one of those recipes I knew I had to bring back with me.
-Luckily, all it is, is strained yogurt topped with a few garnishes.
-Making the yogurt from scratch with the freshest goat milk will yield a more authentic product, but this recipe is versatile and adapts well to regular cow’s milk.
+Aside from all the amazing memories I’ve created from my travels, I also made sure to inquire about every single recipe that crossed my plate.
+Labne, which is essentially strained yogurt, was one of those recipes.
+Making the yogurt from scratch with the freshest goat milk will yield a more authentic product, but this recipe is versatile and adapts well to regular cow’s milk, or even sheep’s milk.

-If you are in need of a (relatively quick) labne fix, go for a store-bought plain yogurt and strain that.
-And if you could get your hands on goat yogurt, you’re in business and you may also pass go and collect 200 dollars.
-However, for the slow food aficionados and for those those looking for some culinary therapy, take the scenic route and make your yogurt at home.
+If you are in need of a (relatively quick) labne fix, you could always strain store-bought plain yogurt.
+And if you could get your hands on goat yogurt, even better.
+However, for the food aficionados and for those those looking for some culinary therapy, take the scenic route and make your own yogurt at home.

 Once you’ve made your yogurt as directed on the package of your preferred yogurt starter, refrigerate for a few hours or overnight.